St. Peter the Apostle

 5th Street & Girard Avenue

 Philadelphia, PA 19123

 5th & Girard, in Northern Liberties.

-This week the Project stays in North Philadelphia.
-No, we’re not trying to get a second straight week of love.
-We’re actually here because we have a golden opportunity to visit one of Philadelphia's oldest and most historic churches, St. Peter the Apostle.
+This week the Project stays in North Philadelphia, because we have a golden opportunity to visit one of Philadelphia's oldest and most historic churches, St. Peter the Apostle.

 But Project, you ask, why this week?

 I’m glad you asked.
 It’s time to cue up one of our old favorites:

 Upper v.
 Lower Church: I’ve actually had St. Peter on my list for some time, but I was bedeviled by their practice of holding most masses in the lower church.
 The only thing the Project hates more than lower churches are parishes that use them for everything.